-STIPEND AGREEMENT Project ID: P039718
+STIPEND AGREEMENT Project ID: P039718 Carolina Crossroads Phase 1 - Colonial Richland and Lexington Counties

-Carolina Crossroads Phase 1 - Colonial Life Blvd. at I-126 Interchange Richland and Lexington Counties
+THIS STIPEND AGREEMENT (the "Agreement") is made and entered into as of the \\\\\ day of \\\\\, 20\, by and between the SOUTH CAROLINA DEPARTMENT OF TRANSPORTATION (hereinafter "SCDOT"), and \\\\\\ ("Proposer"), with reference to the following facts:

-THIS STIPEND AGREEMENT (the "Agre ement") is made and entered into as of the day or , 20, by and between the SOUTH CAROLII NA DEPARTMENT OF TRANSPORTATION (hereinafter "SCDOT"), and ("Proposer"), with reference to the following facts: SCDOT issued a Request for Proposal ("RFP") for design and construction of the above-referenced Design- Build Project ("Project"), pursuant to procurement autho rity granted in Section 57-5-1625 of the S.C.
-Code of Laws 1976, as amended.
-The RFP provided for payment of s tipends as provided herein.
-Capitalized terms used, but no defined, have the meanings ascribed in the RFP.
+SCDOT issued a Request for Proposal ("RFP") for design and construction of the above-referenced Design-Build Project ("Project"), pursuant to procurement authority granted in Section 57-5-1625 of the S.C.
+Code of Laws, 1976, as amended.
+The RFP provided for payment of stipends as provided herein.
+Capitalized terms used, but not defined, have the meanings ascribed in the RFP.